 Level 2: Incident Management

-Soon, however, incident management needs to evolve beyond mass alerting.
-Enterprises begin to find daily value in the routine use of notification systems, beyond just “emergencies,” and business leaders start to recognize the importance of gathering accurate information quickly and managing information flow during a critical event.
+Soon, however, incident management needs to evolve beyond a mass notify.
+Enterprises begin to find daily value in the routine use of emergency notification systems, beyond just “emergencies,” and business leaders start to recognize the importance of gathering accurate information quickly and managing information flow during a critical event.

 Level 3: Real-Time Collaboration

 Group chat and voice calls enable a shared experience through a CEM tool.
 Collaborating with a local incident response team and mutual aid agreements with community partners and government agencies also requires this type of collaboration.

 Level 4: Automation and Machine Learning

 In these ways, CEM technology provides a unified platform to effectively manage all types of critical events — from minor incidents to full-scale crises.

 Designed for complex environments, our CEM solutions integrate with enterprise directories, adapt to unique organizational structures, and provide role-based permissions.

-- IoT interoperability: Triggered from a desktop, a mobile device, or automatically via APIs fed by sensors and data feeds, our CEM solutions integrate with Internet of Things (IoT) and enterprise systems to share information with endpoints as diverse as ticketing, enterprise collaboration, and mass communication systems, as well as personal devices.
+Triggered from a desktop, a mobile device, or automatically via APIs fed by sensors and data feeds, our CEM solutions integrate with Internet of Things (IoT) and enterprise systems to share information with endpoints as diverse as ticketing, enterprise collaboration, and mass communication systems, as well as personal devices.

-- High availability: Our systems support secure delivery with geo-redundancy, and highly available cloud infrastructure.
+Our systems support secure delivery with geo-redundancy, and highly available cloud infrastructure.